 Prerequisite: Audition Co-requisite: Additional DAN class Rehearsal and presentation of concert works by faculty, students, and guest artists.
 May be repeated for credit.
-0-1 credit that complement the performer(s).
-3 credits DAN 210 Intermediate/Advanced Dance Technique (fs) Prerequisite: Permission of Instructor
+2 credits

-DAN 201 Introduction to Choreography (xf)
+DAN 201 Introduction to Choreography (f)

-Prerequisite: DAN 145 Improvisation Exploration of basic elements, processes, and theories of dance making.
-The course stresses innovation, focused choreographic concepts, and creation of dances that include a variety of expressive movement qualities and interesting visual elements
+Prerequisite: DAN 145

+Exploration of basic elements, processes, and theories of dance making.
+The course stresses innovation, focused choreographic concepts, and creation of dances that include a variety of expressive movement qualities and interesting visual elements that complement the performer(s).
+3 credits